kvarak/dnd/docs/_Classes/professional.md

 <div class="columnstwo">

-- **Skewer.** You master the javelin, spear, lance, pike and trident, gaining proficiency with these weapons.
-While wielding any of these weapons, if you move at least 15 feet in a straight line towards a creature and successfully hit it, that target must succeed at a Strength saving throw against a DC of 8 + your proficiency bonus + your Strength modifier or be pushed back up to 10 feet.
+- **Skewer.** You master the spear, gaining 1 skill point to spend on the *Spear* weapon group.
+While wielding a spear, if you move at least 15 ft in a straight line towards a creature and successfully hit it, that target must succeed at a Strength saving throw against a DC of 8 + your proficiency bonus + your Strength modifier or be pushed back up to 10 feet.
 If the target is pushed into or adjacent to another creature, you may deal the same amount of damage to that creature equal to the damage dealt to the initial target.

-- **Tenderize.** You master the great club, quarterstaff, flail, maul, morningstar and warhammer, gaining proficiency with these weapons.
+- **Tenderize.** You master clubs, gaining 1 skill point to spend on the *Club* weapon group and 2 on the *Flail* group.
 While wielding any of these weapons, whenever you have advantage against a target and successfully hit it, the target must succeed on Strength saving throw with a DC of 8 + your proficiency bonus + your Strength modifier or be knocked prone.

-- **Score.** You have proficiency with all slashing weapons.
+- **Score.** You gain 2 skill point to spend on the *Axe* and/or *Sword* weapon group.
 If you successfully hit a target with a slashing weapon two turns in a row or hit them twice in one turn, you may apply bleeding to that target (if the target has blood).
 A Bleeding target takes damage equal to your Wisdom modifier at the start of their next turn.

-- **Simmer and Stir.** You gain proficiency with shields and a +1 bonus to AC while holding a shield.
+- **Simmer and Stir.** The *Light armor master* armor skill costs 0 for you and you gain a +1 bonus to AC while holding a shield.
 If an enemy successfully hits you while you are holding a shield, you may use your ***reaction*** to slam that enemy with the shield, dealing damage equal to your Strength modifier.

 </div>